Permissionless-Software-Foundation/bch-dex/dev-docs/README.md

 ## Writing to the Global Database

-Adding data to the global P2WDB is a result of the interaction between the _Client_ and the P2WDB. `ipfs-swap-service` is not involved.
+Adding data to the global P2WDB is a result of the interaction between the _Client_ and the P2WDB.
+Ideally, `ipfs-swap-service` is not involved.
 The [p2wdb npm library](https://www.npmjs.com/package/p2wdb) can be leveraged for easy reading and writing to the P2WDB.

+During development, `ipfs-swap-service` is being used to submit Offers to the P2WDB and custody funds.
+When the project reaches maturity, these functions may be removed, and they should be handled by the Client, so that legal issues around custody of funds are not a problem.

 Writing data follows these steps:

-- To add an entry to the P2WDB, tor-list-frontend collects the data the user wants to add to the database, but it also collects several pieces of required information 'behind the scenes':
-  - The users BCH address.
-  - A cleartext message (The website URL)
-  - A signature generated from the cleartext message and the BCH address.
-  - It burns the required amount of PSF tokens, and generates a transaction ID (TXID) as proof of this burn.
-- tor-list-frontend then communicates with P2WDB via its REST API to submit all the data.
+- A user submits data to the POST `/offer` REST API endpoint.
+This will move the funds a segregated UTXO and submit the data to the P2WDB to convert the Offer to an Order.
+Offers are tracked by the local instance of `ipfs-swap-service`, but Orders are tracked by all instances of `ipfs-swap-service`.
 - The P2WDB REST API will then evaluate the data and attempt to update the p2p database using the TXID.
 - Each peer on the network will independently validate the new database entry.
-- tor-list-api will receive a webhook call to its POST endpoint.
-This event will trigger the import of the new data into the apps local Mongo database.
+- `ipfs-swap-service` will receive a webhook call to its POST `/order` endpoint.
+This event will trigger the import of the new data into the apps local Mongo database, and generate a new Order model.

 ## Reading from the Local Database

-tor-list-frontend reads data from the local database stored by tor-list-api, and does not read the global database directly.
-This gives tor-list-api the opportunity to filter and modify the data locally for a more controlled user experience.
+The Client reads data from the local database stored by `ipfs-swap-service`, and does not read the global database directly.
+This gives `ipfs-swap-service` the opportunity to filter and modify the data locally for a more controlled user experience.

-The most important filter that tor-list-api runs against the data is the blacklist filter.
-Entries in the OrbitDB are identified by a [CID](https://docs.ipfs.io/concepts/content-addressing/) or 'hash'.
-The blacklist filter is a collection of CIDs that have been 'blacklisted' for removal before being displayed on the front end.
-This allows the administrators of the website to prevent spam and abuse.

-Entries on tor-list-frontend are organized relative to their [merit](https://github.com/Permissionless-Software-Foundation/bch-message-lib/blob/master/lib/merit.js).
-This merit value will change with time.
-Every 24 hours, the entries displayed at TorList.cash have their merit recalculated, and the merit value in the local database is updated.